Nodal quintic del Pezzo threefolds and their derived categories: Introduction

-In \S \ref{derivedcat}, we study $D^b(X_m)$ using the geometric model constructed in \S\ref{geometry}.
-The SOD of the derived categories of quadric fibrations have been worked out by Kuznetsov \cite{kuzqfib} (see (\ref{ymsod})).
-The key step to understand $D^b(Y_m)$ is to understand the nontrivial component $D^b(\P^1, \B_{m,0})$ where $\B_{m,0}$ is the even part of the Clifford algebra of $p_m$.
-They are well understood when $m=1,2$ because in these cases, $p_m$ have only simple degeneration (fibers are quadrics of corank at most $1$).
-A nontrivial argument is needed for $m=3$ where we show $D^b(\P^1, \B_{3,0})$ is equivalent to $D^b$ of a chain of three $\P^1$'s (Proposition \ref{3rdcase}).
-We suspect that $D^b(\P^1, \B_{3,0})$ is so nice because $p_3: Y_3\to \P^1$ has a smooth section (each point of the section is a smooth point on the fiber).
-Proposition \ref{pushforward} tells us how to descend the SOD of $D^b(Y_m)$ to $D^b(X_m)$ along the push-forward $f_{m*}: D^b(Y_m) \to D^b(X_m)$.
-One additional important ingredient is that for the exceptional locus $E=\P^1$ of $f_m: Y_m\to X_m$, its structure sheaf $\O_E$ has a Koszul resolution given by a regular section of the spinor bundle $\cS_E$ associated with $E$ (see Proposition \ref{spinorsheaves} (ii) and note that $E$ is a smooth section of $p_m$).
+In \S \ref{derivedcat} we study $\D(X_m)$ using the geometric model constructed in \S\ref{geometry}.
+The SOD of derived categories of quadric fibrations has been constructed by Kuznetsov \cite{kuzqfib}; see (\ref{ymsod}) for the SOD.
+The key step to understand $\D(Y_m)$ is to understand the nontrivial component $\D(\P^1, \B_{m,0})$, where $\B_{m,0}$ is the even part of the Clifford algebra of $p_m\colon Y_m \to \P^1$.
+They are well understood when $m=1,2$ because in these cases, fibers of $p_m$ have corank at most $1$.
+A new argument is used for $m=3$ where we show in Proposition \ref{3rdcase} that $\D(\P^1, \B_{3,0})$ is equivalent to the derived category of a chain of three $\P^1$'s.
+From here we use Proposition \ref{indsod} and \ref{kawaprop} to descend the SOD of $\D(Y_m)$ to a SOD of $\D(X_m)$ along $f_{m*}\colon \D(Y_m) \to \D(X_m)$.
+One additional important ingredient is that for the exceptional locus $E\cong \P^1$ of $f_m\colon Y_m\to X_m$, its structure sheaf $\O_E$ has a Koszul resolution given by a regular section of the spinor bundle $\cS_E$ associated with $E$ (see Proposition \ref{spinorsheaves} (ii) and note that $E$ is a smooth section of $p_m$).